GenesisCare - logo

 What is vaginal cancer?

-The vagina or birth canal is a muscular tube that extends from the cervix to the vulva.1 Primary vaginal cancer occurs when abnormal cells develop in the vagina.1,2 Cancer may also spread from other parts of the body to the vagina, which is known as secondary vaginal cancer.2
+Primary vaginal cancer occurs when abnormal cells develop in the vagina.1-3 Cancer can also spread from other parts of the body to the vagina; this is known as secondary vaginal cancer.2-3

 There are several different types of primary vaginal cancer:

-• Squamous cell carcinoma – Develops in the flat, thin cells (known as squamous cells) that line the vagina.
-It’s the most common type of vaginal cancer, comprising about 85–90% of vaginal cancers1,2
+• Squamous cell carcinoma – develops in the flat, thin cells (squamous cells) that line the vagina.
+It is the most common type, accounting for about 85–90% of vaginal cancers1-3

-• Adenocarcinoma – Develops from cells of the vagina that produce mucus (known as glandular cells)2
+• Adenocarcinoma – develops from the glandular cells in the vagina that produce mucus2,3

-• Sarcoma – A less common type of vaginal cancer that develops in muscle and tissue in the vaginal wall.2
+• Sarcoma – a rare type of vaginal cancer that develops in the muscle or connective tissue of the vaginal wall.2,3

-Vaginal cancer may not always present with obvious symptoms.
-If symptoms are present, they may include:2
+Vaginal cancer may not always cause obvious symptoms.
+When symptoms are present, they may include:2,3

-• Bloody vaginal discharge unrelated to periods which may be malodorous
+• Bloody or unusual vaginal discharge not related to periods, which may have an odour

 • Pain during sex or bleeding after sex